techadjuvant/em-service-booking/readme.txt

 = HOW TO USE : =

 1. Install & Activate the plugin
-1. From Admin dashboard go to Service Book tab
+1. From Admin dashboard go to EMSB tab
 1. Click on Add Service to add a new service
-1. Provide your information for the service
+1. Provide information about the service
 1. Similarly, add more service
 1. Go to the page option of your admin dashboard.
-A page "Book Service" is created automatically.
+A page "Book Service" will be created automatically.
 Name it as you want.
-And to add it to the nav menu go to > Appearance > Menus.
-And then add it.
+1. To add it to the nav menu go to > Appearance > Menus.
+And then add it to your expected menu.
+1. All services will be displayed on this page.
-1. When booking will be placed, Go to the "Service Booking" dashboard and then accept or cancel the booking.
+1. When booking will be placed, the booking request will be shown on your dashboard tab.
+1. Go to the "EMSB" dashboard and then accept or cancel the booking.
+1. To see the list of your approved customers list, go to the "All Bookings" tab.
 1. If you want to show service on a single page just add the post(service) to your expected menu list like others.

+= Settings =

+1. Go to settings tab to set notification information.
+1. User cookie: Set the duration of visitors browser cookie.
+When the visitors will re-fill the form within the duration, they will get the form filled with the values they entered before.
+This will make a good experience to your customers.

+= Serivice Unavailable? =

+1. When your service availability will be ended, it will be disapeared from front-end.
+And on your dashboard from "All services" tab, you will be able to see the Unavailable services.
+1. Edit the service to make it available again.
+Just change the service Unavailability date on the calendar.
+And then the service will be available again.

 == Screenshots ==
 1. Show all services